FadyaAbbas/YOLO_OpenCV/README.md

 Please download the Yolo model weights from the following link and upload it to the yolo-coco-data folder https://drive.google.com/drive/folders/1YPnFGPcLL_-q8w-jcVXX2JSgP8L87iZk

-And add an image folder with some impages for test.
+And add an image folder with some images for test.